bjnhur/resume.md/resume.md

 hand -->
 ### <span>CEO/President, Pied Piper</span> <span>Dec 2013 -- Dec 2014</span>

+변경 내용이 반영되는것인가.?
 Pied Piper is a multi-platform technology based on a proprietary universal compression algorithm that has consistently fielded high Weisman Scores™ that are not merely competitive, but approach the theoretical limit of lossless compression.